andrewstarritt/quaternion/README.md

 b) from a real number and a 3-tuple vector;

-c) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion,  that can then be used in conjunction with the rotate method;
+c) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion, which can then be used in conjunction with the rotate method;

 d) from a single number parameter: int, float, complex or another Quaternion.